Carbon Feedback

 Acidified ocean water will absorb less CO2.

-Forest fires are already increasing the global warming and are a carbon feedback emitting mainly carbon dioxide and relatively small amount of methane.
+are already increasing under global warming and are a carbon feedback emitting mainly carbon dioxide as they burn but also methane.

 Arctic frozen solid methane hydrates under the ocean floor, which also hold possibly up twice as much carbon as the atmosphere.